 Internet in Zagreb Croatia

-In the center of the city there is free WiFi (on the main square, on Zrinjevac park, on the main railway station, Dolac Market).
+In the center of the city, there is free WiFi (on the main square, in Zrinjevac park, on the main railway station, Dolac Market).
 Many of the restaurants and bars also have free WiFi, but they will usually have a password which is written on the bill.
-Almost all accommodation come with free WiFi internet.
+Almost all accommodation comes with free WiFi internet.

 - Learn all Zagreb essentials with our Zagreb Travel Guide.